IR Tangier: Stadium

 The club hosted their home matches in the Stade de Marchan, a stadium with a capacity of 15,000 seats, until it was demolished.
 The Stade de Marchan hosted several notable matches like the one between IR Tanger vs. Wydad Casablanca during the 1989–90 season.
-In 2011 the club moved to the then-new Ibn Batouta Stadium, which has a capacity of 75,000 (that will be increased to a maximum of 92,000 seats).
+In 2011 the club moved to the then-new Tangier Grand Stadium, which has a capacity of 75,000 (that will be increased to a maximum of 92,000 seats).